Presidents Cup Competition

 Any team accepted to the Region 1 Premier League or the Colonial League is not eligible to apply to the Presidents Cup.

-All teams who apply under these guidelines will be accepted.
+Teams who apply under these guidelines will be accepted.
 If no teams apply in any one of the age groups from U12 throught U17, both boys and girls, VYSA reserves the right to decide the additional format to be used to choose the team(s) that will represent Virginia in the Regional Competition, May 2015.
 This is to fulfill the obligation to the Region and the Presidents Cup Regional Competition.

 Eligibility Rule Violations